GNU epsilon

 Introduction to GNU epsilon

-This is a web page about GNU epsilon, a new functional programming language.
+This is a web page about GNU epsilon, a new extensible programming language.

-The code I have right now is heavily experimental, and not suitable for public use yet; I now think it makes little sense to start a community effort before a reasonably complete implementation exists.
-Since I'm the only developer and I absolutely want to get the basic ideas right I'm currently following a cathedral development model; this will change in the future, once the basic foundation is laid.
+The code I have right now is heavily experimental and not suitable for public use yet; I now think it makes little sense to start a community effort before a reasonably complete implementation exists.
+Since I'm the only developer and I absolutely want to get the basic ideas right I'm currently following a cathedral development model; this will change in the future.

-epsilon will be released under the GNU GPL version 3 or later.
+epsilon is released under the GNU GPL version 3 or later.

 Mailing Lists